-- Director, company and shareholder information is sourced from the Irish Companies Registration Office (CRO) and the UK Companies House, via one of the leading UK Credit Rating Agencies (CRA), Creditsafe (http://www.creditsafe.ie).
-Additional information to the basic CRO records is supplied by our CRA, including credit ratings and group structure.
-All of this information is extracted from each company's documents filed with the CRO, or is based on industry standard credit scoring algorithms.
+In addition to the basic CRO information, supplemental information is provided by our CRA, including credit ratings and group structure.
+This information is extracted from each company's CRO filings, or is based on industry standard credit scoring algorithms.

 What searches can I perform with Courtsdesk?

-- Litigation Search – Search of the Irish High Court (Circuit Court to be added soon)
+- High Court Search – Search of the Irish High Court

-- Company Search – Search for companies in the Irish CRO (UK Companies House to be added soon)
+- Company Search – Search of companies in the Irish CRO

-- Director Search – Search of CRO data records for directors of Irish companies
+- Director Search – Search of CRO directorship records for Irish companies

-Each icon can be clicked to view those matching search results.
+Each icon can be clicked to view the corresponding search results.

-How do I improve the accuracy of my search?
+How can I improve the accuracy of my search?

 There may be situations where you will want to refine your results.
-You may possess additional information which will help you drill more meaningfully into the datasets and improve the accuracy of your search results.
+You may possess additional information which will help you focus your search and improve the accuracy of your search results.
 Courtsdesk provides a number of filters to achieve this accuracy.

 Clicking on the advanced search button with reveal a list of filters available for each search type.
 Filters can be used on their own or in tandem to refine results.

 All Of These Phrases: This is the default type of search and will only return results that match all of your phrases.
 A phrase is made up of one or more words, e.g. ACME Builders Group, and multiple phrases are separated by commas, e.g. ACME Builders Group, ABG Builders Merchants.
 This type of search allows for a certain amount of noise in the results, e.g. a search for ACME Group might include results containing AMCE or Group ACME.